ribanez7/import/NOTES.md

 2. add flags to the command line options?
 3. add API documentation
 4. use gems that stream better json and yaml files, like json-stream or yajl
+5. mimes hash would do ok returning a constantizable string?